Ssxs-Andrea/Y2S1-Brick-Ball-Game/README.md

 Reason: Ensure that block can be destroyed when any part of the ball, within its radius, hits the block.
 Ensures a more consistent gameplay experience.

-- Generate blocks for levels 19 and 20 in Block class, each featuring 10 rows of blocks.
+- Generate blocks for levels 18 and 19 in Block class, each featuring 10 rows of blocks.
-- Level 19 introduces bonus elements, while level 20 introduces boom elements.
+- Level 18 introduces bonus elements, while level 19 introduces boom elements.
 - Generate boom block starting from level 5 which will generate bomb to cause penalty while receive with break.

 Reason: Adding strategic challenges for players to navigate through.